hakuzumon/crossfire-strategies/README.md

 20  BRING IT!
 If 2 or more obstacles attack you on your turn, reduce the total damage you
                        take by 1.
 25  STIM PATCH         The first time you be staggered during a game, go to 1HP instead.
+30  TRUE PRO           Remove 1 card from your starting deck that matches your main role color.
+                       Replace it with a 2-cost card of that color.
 30  PRACTICED RECOVERY When you defeat an obstacle that matches your main role color, heal 1 HP.
 35  TACTICIAN          Once per Scene, when you play a Quick-Shot, move an obstacle facing one
                        runner to face another runner.